- Allen Henderson, Executive Director

 Before joining NATS, Hooks spent the last 12 years with the Clay County School Board, beginning as a full-time classroom and school volunteer when her twin daughters started kindergarten.
 She then became a full-time substitute teacher for grades K-6 until she was offered a position as a classroom assistant and later promoted to the school secretary position.
 As secretary, she was responsible for maintaining an office with 80 teachers and staff and 650 students.
 In addition to running a busy office, Hooks was head of hospitality for the school and was nominated by her peers twice as Employee of the Year, one year becoming a district finalist.

 Before employment with the Clay County School Board, Hooks was an assistant to the CFO for Industrial Water Services where she was responsible for accounting, payroll, insurance and human resources.
 She then took a brief leave of work when her family moved to Gainesville, Florida, and she chose to be a stay-at-home mom for a few years.

-When not working, Hooks enjoys spending time with her husband of 20 years, Tim, their three children - Erin, Lindsey and Hayden - and the family labs, Knox and Lew.
-As a family, they spend time camping, playing golf and watching college football.
+Hooks enjoys spending time with her husband of 24 years, Tim, their three children - Erin, Lindsey and Hayden - and the family labs, Knox and Lew.
+When she is not traveling with their son's baseball team, she and the family try to enjoy time together camping, playing golf and watching college football.